Apache Superset Kubernetes Operator¶

 - Networking — Gateway API (HTTPRoute) and Ingress support with per-component routing

-- Production hardening — HPA with custom metrics, PodDisruptionBudgets, NetworkPolicies, Prometheus ServiceMonitor
+- Scaling and resilience — HPA with custom metrics, PodDisruptionBudgets, NetworkPolicies, Prometheus ServiceMonitor

 What it looks like¶